chrisfishbob/LightBlue/README.md

 ## What is this?
 LightBlue is an independent chess engine with a built-in GUI.
 This project uses Java for all aspects of the engine, utilizing the Processing library for the graphical user interface.

 ## How to run this?
 Run LightBlue.jar!
-(Note: This engine uses Processing for its UI and sometimes this causes issues in different machines.
+(Note: This engine uses Processing for its UI and sometimes this causes issues with different Java and Processing versions.
 I would recommend recompiling the project if that is the case.
-For my next engine, we will scrap the UI and go for a UCI compatible engine instead.)
+For my next engine, we are scrapping the UI and are going for a UCI compatible engine instead.
+The new engine (name pending) is still a work in progress but should be available here on GitHub publically probably by Fall 2023.)

 ## How was this developed